 If you’re thinking about investing in a rental property, you might be weighing the costs and potential income.
-If so, you’re probably wondering: “How much cash flow do you need for a rental to make sense in ?”
+If so, you’re probably wondering: “How much cash flow do you need for a rental to make sense in North Carolina?”
 This is a great question, and the answer might surprise you…

 Cash flow.
 It’s the reason why most real estate investors acquire rental property!
-So perhaps you’re wondering how much cash flow do you need for a rental property to make sense in Washington DC and North Carolina – GREAT question.
+So perhaps you’re wondering how much cash flow do you need for a rental property to make sense in Charlotte – GREAT question.

 The answer is challenging to give (because the number is different for everyone) but here a few ways to figure it out for yourself…

-How Much Cash Flow Do You Need For A Rental To Make Sense In ?
+How Much Cash Flow Do You Need For A Rental To Make Sense In North Carolina?

 Many investors want to start out of the gate with a highly profitable cash flowing property, but that’s not always the case.
 Millionaire cash flow real estate expert Robert Kiyosaki’s first real estate investment was just $25 cash flow positive each month!
 Today, Kiyosaki is very successful and wealthy.